RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/ATLASEfficiencies_8hpp.md

         }

+        /// Randomly filter the supplied particle list by parameterised Run 1 tau efficiency
+        /// @note From Delphes 3.1.2
-        inline void applyTauEfficiencyR1(std::vector<const HEPUtils::Particle*>& taus) {
+        /// @todo Use https://cds.cern.ch/record/1233743/files/ATL-PHYS-PUB-2010-001.pdf -- it is more accurate and has pT-dependence inline void applyTauEfficiencyR1(std::vector<const HEPUtils::Particle*>& taus) {
           filtereff(taus, 0.40);
         }

+        /// Randomly filter the supplied particle list by parameterised Run 2 tau efficiency
+        /// @note From Delphes 3.3.2 & ATL-PHYS-PUB-2015-045, 60% for 1-prong, 70% for multi-prong: this is *wrong*!!
-        inline void applyTauEfficiencyR2(std::vector<const HEPUtils::Particle*>& taus) {
+        /// @note No delete, because this should only ever be applied to copies of the Event Particle* vectors in Analysis routines inline void applyTauEfficiencyR2(std::vector<const HEPUtils::Particle*>& taus) {

           // Delphes 3.3.2 config: